Remembering the 'Father' of Borderline Personality Disorder

 Only a few of Dr. Gunderson’s notable BPD findings include:

-- A 10-year study that showed BPD is independent from bipolar disorder, and that when depression and BPD occur together, BPD needs to be prioritized in treatment, due to its effects on the co-morbid depression
+- A that showed BPD is independent from bipolar disorder, and that when depression and BPD occur together, BPD needs to be prioritized in treatment, due to its effects on the co-morbid depression

 Dr. Gunderson’s work will continue to impact millions of lives.